 Wherever in England or Wales your property is located, we can help you with the legalities of extending your lease, and help you find a surveyor who really knows their stuff for leasehold extensions as part of our one-stop shop.

 In the UK, the vast majority of lease extension valuation work is done by Chartered Surveyor.
-In order to call yourself a Chartered Surveyor, you have to go through many years of professional training and exams, and be approved for membership of the professional organisation called the Royal Institute of Chartered Surveyors (RICS).
+To qualify as a Chartered Surveyor, you have to go through many years of professional training and exams, and be approved for membership of the Royal Institute of Chartered Surveyors (RICS).